HendrikTytgat/FastInductiveGraphRepresentationLearning/README.md

 The main version in use, compresses this matrix together with the normalized random walk matrix created in the inductive step.
 This is the FIGRL class.

+## Getting started with this Spectral graph embedding algorithm
+(All node IDs for all node types should be transformed to consecutive integer numbers, for instance node type 1 from 0 to 1379 and node type 2 form 1380 to 4598)

+Initializing the function, it requires a final embedding size and intermediate dimension.
+The intermediate dimension combined with the final embedding size determine the approximation error.

+Before being able to fit the train data to FIGRL, the data needs to be transformed to a networkX graph.
+(IMPORTANT NOTE: the order in which the graph is created, is the order that the train embeddings will be generated in)

+Perparing for the inductive step or predict function, a networkx graph needs to be created with the training and inductive data (The same important note holds here).
+The full inductive dataframe for the new incoming nodes for which embeddings are needed.
+A list of the inductive dataframe columns that are connected node types (ex.
+[InductiveDataframe.ConnectedNode1,InductiveDataframe.ConnectedNode2,...]).
+Additionally the maximum id number and the inductive datasets index dataframe should be given.

 [paper]: <https://arxiv.org/pdf/1809.08079>